Sienci-Labs/Resources/longmill/lm-the-basics/lm-cutting-tools.md

 **General rules:**

-- Use the largest diameter cutting tool you can bear if you don’t mind the lack of detail and want to remove material quickly.
+- Use the largest diameter cutting tool you can bear if you don't mind the lack of detail and want to remove material quickly.
 For the LongMill this is going to be in the range of 1/4" to 1/2"
 - Long tools can make deeper cuts but usually deflect more and affect surface finish, try to use the shortest tool you can or mount it deeper into the router

 [tabby title="Flutes"]